Home / Guides / Residential Cleaning

 4. Develop your cleaning checklist

 Create a room-by-room checklist of everything you clean.
-This becomes your service agreement — customers see exactly what they're getting.
+This becomes your service agreement.
+Customers see exactly what they're getting.
 Include: kitchen (counters, appliances, sink, floors), bathrooms (toilet, tub, sink, mirrors, floors), bedrooms (dust, vacuum, make beds), and common areas (dust, vacuum, mop).

 Time: 1 hour · Cost: $0